BrajanHalili/backend-Hospital/README.md

 # Creating the database for the project through PostgreSQL
+* Install pgAdmin 4 during the postgres installation process or here https://www.pgadmin.org/download/.
+* Create a user and set its password.
-* Create a database named exactly "Hospital".
+* Right click "Databases" and create a database named exactly "Hospital".

-## Creating tables for the database
+# Creating tables for the database
 * Go to "Hospital" => "Schemas" => "Public"
 * In "Public", right click "Tables" and click "Query Tool".
-* Copy and paste this script to create "Patients" table:
+* Copy and paste this script and click "Execute/Refresh" to create "Patients" table:
 ~~~
 CREATE TABLE IF NOT EXISTS public."Patients"
   (